Your DMV Is Different

 - If you purchase a vehicle with a permanent tab, you must pay full registration fees and motor vehicle registration taxes (if applicable).
 If you wish to permanently register the vehicle you must also pay an additional $25.

 - What if I sell a vehicle with a permanent registration?

 - If you sell a vehicle with a permanent tab, the new owner may elect to permanently register the vehicle by paying $25, full registration fees, and motor vehicle registration taxes (if applicable).

 - Can I permanently register my vehicle online?

 - No. You must apply for permanent registration in person.
 Find your nearest DMV here.

 New License New Process

 Alaska’s license has a new look and a new issuance process.
-When you obtain a new card you will receive a temporary license or ID card over the counter that is valid for 60 days.
+When you obtain a new card you will receive a black and white temporary license or ID card over the counter that is valid for 60 days.
 The new, permanent card will be mailed to you and should arrive in approximately two weeks.